vchub/math-gym/.prompt/p.md

 Create Quiz
 Account

-- Other Students (link in Account)
+- Other Students (link in Account page)

 if we click through Other Students -> View results (for a student) we got an
 error: